 - fix import error in tests

-Use python setup.py develop or pip install ajgu but you will need python 3 and bsddb headers.
+You can use python setup.py develop or pip install ajgu but you will need python 3 and bsddb headers.

 A few pointers:

 - So storage.Transaction is very important.
 Mind the fact that you never instanciate it directly.
 Instead, use with GraphDatabase.transaction() as txn.